MirumSG/mirumsg.github.io/_posts/2014-08-26-static-site-generator.markdown

 ---

 ## JSHint
-JSHint is a program that flags suspicious usage in programs written in JavaScript.
+JSHint is a program that flags suspicious usage in programs written in JavaScript.<br/>
 <http://www.jshint.com/docs/>

 ### JSHint settings: